vectorgrp/XCPlite/examples/freertos_demo/README.md

 - `parameters.counter_max`: the maximum value of the fast task counter, global_counter variables

 The local variables are intentionally marked `volatile` in `main.cpp` so optimized builds keep them visible (spilled to stack) for offline ELF/DWARF based A2L generation.
-Depending on the compiler and its optimization level, simple demo test measurement variable may be optimized away completely.
+Depending on the compiler and its optimization level, simple demo measurement variables may be optimized away completely.